 It's natural to think that background apps are constantly draining your phone's battery.
 However, these apps are not the cause of your battery drain and frequently closing them will not increase your phone's battery life.

 Android has evolved over the years and advanced battery management features, the such as Doze, don't let background apps negatively affect your phone's battery life.
-These features put your background apps into a kind of hibernation, where each app's CPU and internet usage is minimal.
+These possibilities they put your background apps into a kind of hibernation where each app's CPU and internet usage is minimal.

 2. Your Android phone won't run foreground apps faster

 Another myth is that if you stop background apps, then foreground apps run faster.
-Unfortunately, this is not true, as Android manages your RAM intelligently while keeping many apps in memory.
+Unfortunately, this is not true, as Android manages the μνήμη Your RAM intelligently, while keeping many applications in memory.
 It doesn't let these apps affect your phone's performance.

 Additionally, when you reopen an app that Android kept in RAM, it will appear right after it was already in memory.
 So your phone will be more responsive if you let apps run in the background.
 There's no point in constantly closing apps when you're going to reopen them moments later.